The 5 most beautiful beaches of Procida: complete guide

 Beach of the Language: pebbles and sunset on the canal

-La Spiaggia della Lingua is the only one of Procida completely free of sand: it is made of polished pebbles, and already this distinguishes it from all the others.
+The beach of Procida's Tongue is the only one of Procida completely free of sand: it is made of polished pebbles, and already this distinguishes it from all the others.
 It is located at the left end of the port of Marina Grande, a few minutes walk from the center, reachable following Via Roma to the bottom or going down the staircase of Via Bartolomeo Pagano.